Scrapper Farrell

 Edward Francis "Scrapper" Farrell (July 12, 1915 – April 16, 1986) was an American football quarterback, halfback, fullback, and coach.
 He played in the National Football League (NFL) for the Pittsburgh Pirates (1938) and Brooklyn Dodgers (1938–1939).
 He also played college football for the Muhlenberg Mules from 1933 to 1936.

-Early years
+Early life

 Farrell was born in 1915 in Catasauqua, Pennsylvania.
 He attended Catasauqua High School.
 He later attended Muhlenberg College where he broke numerous football records and became "Muhlenberg's greatest back."

 Professional football

 Farrell played professional football for five years from 1937 to 1941.
 He began with the Wilmington Clippers of the American Association in 1937 and then joined the Pittsburgh Pirates (NFL) and Brooklyn Dodgers (NFL) in 1938 and 1939.
 He was sold by Pittsburgh to Brooklyn on October 9, 1938, splitting the 1938 season between the two teams.
 During the 1938 season, he rushed for 425 yards, sixth most in the NFL, and scored three touchdowns.
 He appeared in only two NFL games in 1939 and was then sold to the Wilmington Clippers.
 He played for the Clippers in 1939, 1940, and 1941.